DamingoNdiwa/BayesianODE-PriorImpactAssessment/README.md

 ## examples
 The examples folder contains two subfolders: lotka_volterra and the SEIR.
 ### lotka_volterra
+The scripts `utils_lotka.py' and `utils_summary.py' contain helper functions.
+The scripts 1. `wasser_exlot.py', 2. `wasser_dist_prior.py' and 3. `wasser_dist_ex.py' should be executed in that order.
+The scripts `lotka_priors_ppc.py' and `pairplot.py' can be executed at any time as they are standalone.

 The last two scripts to be executed should be  `wasser_dist_prior.py`  and  `wasser_exlot.py` in that order, as they use results from other scripts.
 ### SEIR
 This folder contains a subfolder called prior_samples and additional scripts.
 All of the scripts and the subfolder should be executed before running `wasser_results.py` and `wd_mar_ex.py`.